dy/piezo/docs/r&d.md

   * Export area solves the issue: `gain()=...; export gain` -> Same as `(a;b,c)` returns b and c - return last items as `gain=()->{}; gain, gain1, gain2`.

-## [x] Arrays: to be or not to be? → for complex / arbitrary-length / nested structures?
+## [x] Arrays: to be or not to be? → persistent fixed-size flat structures
   * ? what if we don't deal with arbitrary-length arrays?
     + it guarantees memory limitation, "embeds" into syntax
     + it removes much need in syntax around arrays like map, filer: it can be as `(a,b,c) | map`